MorganKryze/ConsoleAppVisuals/docs/1-introduction/conclusion.md

 Now, you can go further and explore the library by yourself.
 Here are the resources available:

-- The [references](https://morgankryze.github.io/ConsoleAppVisuals/3-references/index.html) section where you can find all methods, properties and classes with their description and all arguments available.
+- The [elements](https://morgankryze.github.io/ConsoleAppVisuals/2-elements/index.html) and [references](https://morgankryze.github.io/ConsoleAppVisuals/3-references/index.html) sections where you can find all the features available in the library.
+- The [examples](https://morgankryze.github.io/ConsoleAppVisuals/4-examples/index.html) section where you can find some concrete examples to help you understand how to use the library in real use cases.
 - The [articles](https://morgankryze.github.io/ConsoleAppVisuals/5-articles/index.html) section where you can find some additional articles (create your element, use fonts, create your documentation, etc.).

-- The [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/) where we demonstrate all the basic features of the library.
-- The [release notes](https://github.com/MorganKryze/ConsoleAppVisuals/releases) of the latest version of the library.
+Stay tuned!
+The [release notes](https://github.com/MorganKryze/ConsoleAppVisuals/releases) of the latest version are updated regularly.
 Consider checking it to see if there are any new features or bug fixes to stay up to date.
-Updating instructions available [here](https://morgankryze.github.io/ConsoleAppVisuals/introduction/first_app.html).
+Updating instructions are available [here](https://morgankryze.github.io/ConsoleAppVisuals/introduction/first_app.html).

 If you have any questions, feel free to ask them in the [discussions](https://github.com/MorganKryze/ConsoleAppVisuals/discussions) section or [open an issue](https://github.com/MorganKryze/ConsoleAppVisuals/issues) (templates are available to help you).

-For now, no known project is using the version 3.x.x of the library.
-If you are using our library feel free to [notify us](mailto:morgan@kodelab.fr) and we will add your project to the list to inspire people and show the potential of the library.

-Finally, do not hesitate to **star** and **share** the project on [GitHub](https://github.com/MorganKryze/ConsoleAppVisuals/) if you like it!
-Your input helps us understand possible use cases and make necessary improvements.
+Finally, feel free to **share** around you and **star** the library on [GitHub](https://github.com/MorganKryze/ConsoleAppVisuals/) if you like the project!